 The proposal meets the intent of the by-law.
 Subzone 2 of this designation puts forward a minimum density requirement of 250 dwelling units/ha.
-This proposal exceeds this limitation with 474.3 units/ha.
+The Phase 1 proposal exceeds this limitation with 407 units/ha.
+A total of 530.7 units/ha are provided across the three phases of the ultimate proposal, also in conformity with the by-law.

-Table 195 - TD Zone Provisions

-I - ZONING MECHANISMS II - PROVISIONS III - PROPOSAL

-(a) Minimum lot area No minimum 10,821m 2

-(b) Minimum lot width No minimum 109.1m

-(c) Minimum front yard and corner side (i) abutting a lot in a residential zone 3 metres N/A yard setback (ii) abutting the rapid transit corridor 2 metres N/A (iii) parking garage that is not incorporated into another building 10 metres N/A (iv) residential use building 3 metres Front Yard: 6.8m Corner Yard: 15.6m (v) all other cases 0.5 metres N/A (d) Minimum interior side yard setback (i) abutting a lot in a residential zone 3 metres N/A (ii) abutting the rapid transit corridor 2 metres N/A (iii) all other cases No minimum N/A (iv) despite (i), (ii) and (iii) above that part of a building more than 6 storeys in height 12 metres No interior side yards (e) Minimum rear yard setback (i) rear lot line abutting a lot in a residential zone 6 metres N/A (ii) rear lot line abutting the rapid transit corridor 2 metres N/A (iii) all other cases No minimum N/A (iv) despite (i), (ii) and (iii) above that part of a building more than 6 storeys in height 12 metres 12.7m (f) Minimum building height 6.7 metres and 2 storeys 22 storeys (g) Maximum building height (i) in any area up to and including 15 metres from a property line abutting a R1, R2 or R3 zone 14.5 metres N/A (ii) in all other cases 60m 22 storeys, 73m (Variance required) Minimum required spacing between part of two buildings greater than 6 storeys tall 24m 22.4m (Variance required)
+Table 195 - TD Zone Provisions I - ZONING MECHANI SMS II - PROVISIONS III - PROPOSAL (a) Minimum lot area No minimum 10,318m 2 (b) Minimum lot width No minimum 104.3m (c) Minimum front yard and corner side yard setback (i) abutting a lot in a residential zone 3 metres N/A (ii) abutting the rapid transit corridor 2 metres N/A (iii) parking garage that is not incorporated into another building 10 metres N/A (iv) residential use building 3 metres Front Yard: 6.8m Corner Yard: 10.9m (v) all other cases 0.5 metres N/A (d) Minimum interior side yard setback (i) abutting a lot in a residential zone 3 metres N/A (ii) abutting the rapid transit corridor 2 metres N/A (iii) all other cases No minimum N/A (iv) despite (i), (ii) and (iii) above that part of a building more than 6 storeys in height 12 metres No interior side yards (e) Minimum rear yard setback (i) rear lot line abutting a lot in a residential zone 6 metres N/A , (ii) rear lot line abutting the rapid transit corridor 2 metres N/A (iii) all other cases No minimum N/A (iv) despite (i), (ii) and (iii) above that part of a building more than 6 storeys in height 12 metres 12.0m (f) Minimum building height 6.7 metres and 2 storeys 20 storeys, 60m (g) Maximum building height (i) in any area up to and including 15 metres from a property line abutting a R1, R2 or R3 zone 14.5 metres N/A (ii) in all other cases 60m 20 storeys, 60m Minimum required spa buildings greater than cing between part of two 6 storeys tall 24m 33.5m